 I had to work really hard to keep reminding myself, "there's probably a good reason this is being done this way."
 This also kind of ties into the need to go fast.
 Being open-minded is not a fast thing.
-Thinking outside of your normal box takes a lot of extra time and energy and sometimes feels over-taxing.
+Thinking outside your normal box takes a lot of extra time and energy and sometimes feels taxing.
 I had to trust myself and the tools I was using that they make sense and work and are probably good.
 I had to have some faith.

 The Need to Succeed

 Ultimately, success would be having this thing that I developed adopted, loved, enshrined, and awarded a Nobel Peace Prize.
 That kind of stuff rarely happens, though.
 Even if I built the best product ever, there's a ton of work that goes into convincing others, overcoming adoption barriers, and actually getting in front of the Nobel Foundation in Sweden (news flash: you can't just walk in).
 There's also the question of ongoing support and getting feedback and iterative improvements etc, etc.